Paula Modersohn-Becker: Influences

-There is evidence to suggest that a number of Paula Modersohn-Becker's self-portraits were influenced by the Pre-Raphaelite painter Dante Rossetti, including Self-portrait with a bowl and a glass (c.1904; Sander Collection), Self-portrait nude with amber necklace (1906; Private collection), and Self-portrait on my sixth wedding anniversary (1906; Museen Böttcherstrasse, Paula Modersohn- Becker Museum, Bremen).
+There is evidence to suggest that a number of Paula Modersohn-Becker's self-portraits were influenced by the Pre-Raphaelite painter Dante Rossetti, including Self-portrait with a bowl and a glass (c.1904; Sander Collection), Self-portrait nude with amber necklace (1906; Private collection), and Self-Portrait on 6th Wedding Anniversary (1906; Museen Böttcherstrasse, Paula Modersohn- Becker Museum, Bremen).
 She visited contemporary exhibitions often, and was particularly intrigued with the work of Paul Cézanne.
 Other Post-Impressionists were especially influential, including Vincent van Gogh and Paul Gauguin.

 Influence

-Becker may have influenced one or more of Picasso's paintings, as Diane Radycki posits in her 2013 monograph on the artist.
+Becker may have influenced some of Picasso's paintings, as Diane Radycki posits in her 2013 monograph on the artist.

 Legacy

 By 1899 Clara Westhoff had made a bust of Modersohn-Becker, saying that it was a symbol of their friendship and shared passion for art.
-In 1908 Rainer Maria Rilke wrote the renowned poem "Requiem for a Friend" in Modersohn-Becker's memory.
+In 1908, on the first anniversary of her death, Rainer Maria Rilke wrote the renowned poem "Requiem for a Friend" in Modersohn-Becker's memory.

-Becker was not widely known at the time of her untimely death, and had sold few paintings during her lifetime.
+Becker was not widely known at her untimely death, and had sold few paintings during her lifetime.
 It was only thanks to exhibitions organized in the first years after her death that some collectors learned about her and began to acquire her paintings.